Multi-object filtering with stochastic populations: Multi-target estimation with the disp filter: general concepts and modelling assumptions

 \subsection{Surveillance activity}

-In the context of this paper, a surveillance activity is an estimation problem in which an operator wishes to gather information about the individuals of some population $\Xcal$ of interest (e.g. enemy vehicles) while they lie in some defined region of the physical space called the surveillance scene (e.g. the surroundings of a military facility of strategic importance) and over a given period of time, usually with a finite horizon\footnote{The surveillance scene and the sensor's field of view (Section \ref{subsec:model_sensor}) are distinct concepts}.
-While the existence of each individual is assumed certain throughout the period of time covered by the scenario, its presence in the surveillance scene \emph{is not}; that is, an individual may possibly enter/leave the surveillance scene any number of times during the scenario, such that its presence or absence at any time is unknown to the operator and is part of the estimation problem.
+In the context of this paper, an operator wishes to gather information about some population $\Xcal$ of targets (e.g. vehicles) while they lie in some defined region of the physical space called the \emph{surveillance scene} (e.g. the surroundings of a facility) and over a given period of time.
+While the existence of each individual in $\Xcal$ is assumed certain throughout the scenario, its presence in the surveillance scene \emph{is not}: any target may possibly enter/leave the surveillance scene during the scenario, such that its presence or absence in the scene at any time is unknown to the operator and part of the estimation problem.

-The time flow is indexed by some integer $t$, and the surveillance activity starts at $t = 0$.
-At any time $t \geq 0$, each individual within the surveillance scene is represented via a \emph{state} $x$, belonging to some target state space $\Xbo_t$, describing physical and measurable characteristics which are unknown and of interest to the operator.
-The nature of the target state space $\Xbo_t$ varies considerably depending of the nature of the surveillance activity.
-It is assumed to be a bounded subset of $\Rbb^{d_t}$, such that any state $x \in \Xbo_t$ is a real vector of (finite) dimension $d_t$, with a mixture of continuous components such as position and/or velocity coordinates, and discrete components such as a vehicle type, a level of threat, etc. Conversely, the individuals currently absent from the surveillance scene assume the ``empty state'' $\psi$; in consequence, each individual of the population $\Xcal$ is represented by some point in the augmented state space $\bar{\Xbo}_t = \{\psi\} \cup \Xbo_t$.
-Note that the state space may evolve across time, for the operator may wish, for example, to estimate additional characteristics or modify the physical boundaries of the surveillance scene at some point during the scenario.
+The time flow is indexed by some integer $t$.
+At any time ${t \geq 0}$, each target within the surveillance scene is represented via a \emph{state} $x$ belonging to some \emph{target state space} $\Xbo_t$, describing physical and measurable characteristics which are unknown and of interest to the operator.
+The nature of the target space space depends on the nature of the surveillance activity, but is assumed to be a bounded subset of $\Rbb^{d_t}$, such that any state $x \in \Xbo_t$ is a real vector of (finite) dimension $d_t$, with a mixture of continuous components such as position and/or velocity coordinates, and discrete components such as a vehicle type, a level of threat, etc. Conversely, the individuals currently absent from the surveillance scene assume the ``empty state'' $\psi$; in consequence, each target in $\Xcal$ is represented by some point in the \emph{augmented target state space} $\bar{\Xbo}_t = \{\psi\} \cup \Xbo_t$.\footnote{The nature of the state space may evolve across time if the operator wishes, for example, to estimate additional characteristics or modify the physical boundaries of the surveillance scene at some point during the scenario.}